The Manor Conservancy partners with

 scenic resources of Manor area land.

-The Manor Conservancy helps local landowners protect conservation values and prevent future development of their land through a vehicle called a Deed of Easement.
+The community plays a significant role through participation in conservation programs, including a vehicle called a Deed of Easement.
 An easement is a legal agreement between a landowner and a government organization or a land trust that protects land and its natural resources from unwanted development.
 This protection lasts forever, even if the property is later sold.
 Learn More

 What we’ve accomplished: